parkjin-nim/Road_lane_finding/my_writeup.md

 #### 1. Distortion-corrected image

 Distortion correction step was done on ./test_images/test1.jpg.
-I can observe that some part of the back of the white car was cut.
-I apply the distortion correction to one of the test images like this one:
+I apply the distortion correction to one of the test images like this one and we can observe that the back part of white car was cut:

 ![alt text][image2]